JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/4_descartesDualism_1_22_20.md

     - Because of that, Descartes thinks the world has 2 substances: thinking things, and matter, each of which can take on different "modes"/forms
         - So, Descartes would say we're distinct from material stuff, and "we" are really made up of thinking stuff
         - He offers 2 arguments for this: 1 easier, and 1 more complicated
-            - The easier one is his "indivisibility argument," which says that since there is no clear way of dividing the mid into parts as you can all physical matter, they must be essentially different!
+            - The easier one is his "indivisibility argument," which says that since there is no clear way of dividing the mind into parts as you can all physical matter, they must be essentially different!

 - Alright, over the weekend more about this substance dualism, that the mind is different in *kind* from matter.
 Enjoy!